InterviewsExclusive Interview With Kimberly Patlis Walsh, President of CRS

 Kimberly Patlis Walsh:

-We work with all of our clients to develop comprehensive operational risk management plans to best navigate all business challenges, claims, litigation or other commercial exposures.
+We work with all of our clients to develop comprehensive operational risk management plans to best navigate all business challenges, claims, litigation, and other commercial exposures.

-We serve as an extension of our clients’ management team, help them to determine the right level and adequacy of their risk assumption and transfer strategies and provide guidance relative to best protections, risk partners and opportunities for cost mitigation and minimizing losses.
+We serve as an extension of our clients’ management team, help them determine the right level and adequacy of their risk assumption and transfer strategies, and provide guidance relative to the best protections, risk partners, and opportunities for cost mitigation and minimizing losses.
 While we do have ‘small business’ oriented advisory services, our approach is the same irrespective of client size.

 INTERESTING INTERVIEWS